 Nonmaterial Relationships.
-After reviewing all of the relationships between the members of the Audit Committee and the Company, the Board of Directors determined that neither any of the members of the Audit Committee nor Dr. Lawley had any relationships not included within the categorical standards set forth in the Independence Guidelines and disclosed above except as follows:
+After reviewing all of the relationships between the members of the Audit Committee, Dr. Lawley and Mr. Prince, on the one hand, and the Company, on the other hand, the Board of Directors determined that none of them had any relationships not included within the categorical standards set forth in the Independence Guidelines and disclosed above except as follows:

-- 1. Mr. Tippie was employed by the Company from 1953 to 1970, and held several offices with the Company during that time, including as Executive Vice President-Finance, Secretary, Treasurer and Chief Financial Officer. - 2.
+- Mr. Tippie was employed by the Company from 1953 to 1970, and held several offices with the Company during that time, including as Executive Vice President-Finance, Secretary, Treasurer and Chief Financial Officer. - 2.
 Mr. Tippie is Chairman of the Board of Directors of Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc. R. Randall Rollins is also a director of these companies. - 3.
 Mr. Tippie is the trustee of the O. Wayne Rollins Foundation and of the Rollins Children's Trust.
 O. Wayne Rollins is the father of Gary and Randall Rollins.
-The beneficiaries of the Rollins Children's Trust include the immediate family members of Gary and Randall Rollins. - 4.
-Each of Messrs.
-Dismuke, Looney, Tippie and Williams also serve on the Boards of RPC, Inc. and Marine Products Corporation, of which Messrs.
+The beneficiaries of the Rollins Children's Trust include the immediate family members of Gary and Randall Rollins.

+- 4. Each of Messrs.
+Dismuke, Looney, Tippie and Williams also serve on the Boards of RPC, Inc. and Marine Products Corporation, and Mr. Prince is a nominee to serve on those Boards.
+Messrs.
 Gary and Randall Rollins are directors, and voting control over which is held by a control group of which Messrs.
 Randall and Gary Rollins are a part.
 Mr. Randall Rollins is an executive officer of Marine Products. - 5.
 Dr. Lawley is the Dean of the Emory University School of Medicine.
 Various charitable contributions have been made by the O. Wayne Rollins Foundation to Emory University in the past, including charitable contributions made by the Foundation to the Emory University School of Medicine and to the Emory University School of Public Health.
-Gary Rollins is a director of Emory University.
+Gary Rollins is a director of Emory University. - 6.
+Mr. Prince is a director of Genuine Parts Company.
+Gary W. Rollins is also a director of Genuine Parts Company.

 As required by the Independence Guidelines, the Board of Directors unanimously concluded that the above-listed relationships would not affect the independent judgment of the independent directors, based on their experience, character and independent means, and therefore do not preclude an independence determination.
-All of the members are also independent under the heightened standards required for Audit Committee members.
+All of the members of the Audit Committee are also independent under the heightened standards required for Audit Committee members.